Do you know how to thread a sewing machine needle? It isn’t easy as it seems. Follow the steps to thread the sewing machine needle like a pro.

 Once both the bobbin and upper threads have popped up accurately, it indicates that your machine is ready to serve.

 Make sure that the thread you are using should be well made up with good quality stuff.
-Quality thread not only helps you in smooth processes, but it also ensures the durability of your stitching.
+Quality thread not only helps you in smooth processes but also ensures the durability of your stitching.